 - speaking of Pinterest, create some graphics using Canva to go with some of your old blog posts

-- use Canva to create graphics for inspirational quotes to use in your blog posts over the next while
+- use Canva to create graphics for inspirational quotes to use in your blog posts and on your social media

 - mandala colouring – there are plenty of these available online, from sites like4 Monday Mandala, Super Coloring, and Free-mandalas.net.

 - jigsaw puzzles

 - puzzles like crosswords and sudoku

 When we come out of this on the other side (which we will, eventually), what are you going to do with having your freedom back?